shelmangroup/oidc-agent/README.md

 ### Create a Oauth2 client ID.

-Create a new client ID/Secret at your prefereed provider (defaults to google cloud) with the callback url set to `http://localhost`.
+Create a new client ID/Secret at your preferred provider (defaults to google cloud) with the callback url set to `http://localhost`.

 ### Start a new login dance.